OpenTelemetry Logging Instrumentation

 LoggingInstrumentor(set_logging_format=True)

-The default value is false
+The default value is false.

-- OTEL_PYTHON_LOG_FORMAT¶
+- OTEL_PYTHON_LOG_FORMAT

 This env var can be used to instruct the instrumentation to use a custom logging format.

-Alternatively, a custom logging format can be passed to the LoggingInstrumentor
+Alternatively, a custom logging format can be passed to the LoggingInstrumentor as the logging_format argument.
+For example:

 LoggingInstrumentor(logging_format='%(msg)s [span_id=%(span_id)s]')